Leave a Message

 Central Park, Denver’s largest master-planned neighborhood, offers new homes, parks, trails, and shopping.
 With modern design and strong community spirit, it’s a family-friendly hub in northeast Denver.

 Central Park, formerly known as Stapleton, is Denver’s largest master-planned community and one of the most desirable places to live in the metro area.
-Built on the site of the former Stapleton International Airport, Central Park has been transformed into a thriving neighborhood of new homes, parks, schools, and shopping districts.
-Its modern design, abundant green space, and strong community spirit make it especially popular with families, professionals, and those seeking suburban comfort with urban convenience.
+Built on the site of the former Stapleton International Airport, Central Park has been thoughtfully transformed into a cohesive neighborhood of newer homes, expansive parks, well-regarded schools, and convenient shopping districts.
+Its modern design, walkability, and strong sense of community continue to attract buyers seeking a balance between suburban comfort and urban accessibility.

 Neighborhood Snapshot & Demographics

-Central Park is home to about 30,000 residents, making it one of Denver’s largest neighborhoods.
-Development began in the early 2000s and has continued in carefully planned phases, ensuring a cohesive design and mix of housing options.
+Central Park is home to approximately 30,000 residents, making it one of the largest neighborhoods in Denver.
+Development began in the early 2000s and continues in phases, allowing the neighborhood to grow while maintaining consistency in design and infrastructure.

 Real Estate Trends & Pricing